PareTrast/Treehouse-Hello-World/README.md

 The second reason I chose the name is because WOE is a play on words.
 A WOE is defined as a great sorrow or distress.
 I want to take that negative word and spin it in a positive light.

-After clicking the button you will recieve a random quote.
-Refresh the page after each generation.